openstack/openstack-ansible/doc/source/contributors/code-rules.rst

   be overridden by our proposal bot should any change happen.
 * ``setup.cfg`` and ``setup.py``:
   Information about the repository used when building artifacts.
-* ``run_tests.sh``:
-  A script for developers to execute all standard tests on a suitable host.
-This must be copied from the ``openstack-ansible-tests`` repository and will be automatically be overridden by our proposal bot should any change happen.
-* ``Vagrantfile``:
-  A configuration file to allow a developer to easily create a test virtual machine using `Vagrant`_.
-This must automatically execute ``run_tests.sh``.
-This must be copied from the ``openstack-ansible-tests`` repository and will be automatically be overridden by our proposal bot should any change happen.
 * ``README.rst``, ``LICENSE``, ``CONTRIBUTING.rst``:
   A set of standard files whose content is self-explanatory.
 * ``.gitignore``: